megaease/easeprobe/README.md

 easeprobe -f https://example.com/config
 ```

-The following environment variables can be used to finetune the request to the configuration file
+The following environment variables can be used to fine-tune the request to the configuration file
 * `HTTP_AUTHORIZATION`
 * `HTTP_TIMEOUT`